 [Section 18 amended by No. 5 of 1969 s.
 6; No. 59 of 2004 s.
 141.]

-19. Apportionment of the costs of fencing as between landlord and tenant
+19. Apportionment of costs of fencing as between landlord and tenant

 (1) Where, under the provisions of this Act, a fence is constructed or repaired, if the fence divides any land held by a person as tenant of any landlord from any adjoining lands, the contribution payable in respect of the cost of such construction or repair as between that landlord and tenant shall, unless otherwise agreed upon by the parties concerned, be payable in the proportions following: —